 Three epidemiological studies (observational studies) conducted in Sweden, Germany and Scotland,

-all suggesting a possible link between the use of insulin glargine (Lantus) and an increased risk
+all suggesting a possible link between the use of insulin glargine (Lantus) and an increased risk of

-of cancer compared to human insulin, have been published in Diabetologia.
+cancer compared to human insulin, have been published in Diabetologia.

-patients, are available on the Diabetologia Web site at http://www.diabetologia-journal.org/cancer.html.
+available on the Diabetologia Web site at http://www.diabetologia-journal.org/cancer.html.